4-DAY LLAMA RETREAT TREK TO MACHU PICCHU

 With Alfredo Huari

 In ancient times llamas were key to the success and survival of the Inca culture.
-Now we can use them to carry our supplies with minimal impact.
-Once on the trail, you will truly understand the power of these animals and why people have been packing with them for centuries: it’s just in in their DNA.
-Their feet have a leather pad similar to that of a dog, and a split toe that allows for larger surface area and great gripping.
-When it comes to rocky, steep, and tough to navigate terrain, llamas excel where some other pack animals might fall short.
-They are smaller than horses and therefore eat and drink much less in comparison, meaning they have much less of an impact on environment.
+Now we can utilize them to carry our supplies with minimal impact.
+Once on the trail, you will truly understand the power of these animals and why people have been packing with them for centuries, it’s just in their DNA.
+Their feet have a leather pad similar to that of a dog, and a split toe that allows for larger surface area and gripping ability.
+When it comes to rocky, steep, and tough-to-navigate terrain llamas excel where some pack stock might fall short.
+They are smaller than horses and thus they eat and drink much less in comparison, making them much more low-impact and eco-friendly animals.

 About the Leader